 Price Range: $$$

-Koox Casa de las Palomas is part of the Koox hotel chain, known for its modern amenities and warm hospitality.
+Casa de las Palomas, known for its modern amenities and warm hospitality.
 This gay-friendly hotel has a laid-back atmosphere with minimalist decor and a focus on relaxation.
 Located in the center of Merida, it’s an ideal spot for travelers who want easy access to cultural sites while enjoying a quiet, serene environment.

 Why It’s Great for Gay Travelers: